Czech bluegrass

-Czech Bluegrass is Czech interpretations of bluegrass music that emerged during the middle of the twentieth century in the southeastern United States.
+Czech bluegrass is Czech interpretations of bluegrass music that emerged during the middle of the twentieth century in the southeastern United States.

 The music's history and performance in the Czech lands, however, make it more than simple example of mimesis.
 The American genre and style have been absorbed and transformed in the Czech context to produce a spectrum of uniquely local phenomena.
 These musical compositions still bear enough relation to their inspiration to merit the "bluegrass" name.
 Czech Bluegrass can be considered with respect to ideas of transculturation, appropriation, traditionalism, and "world" music.

 Background

 Czech interest in things American dates to the nineteenth century, and is suffused with luminous conceptions of the Old West, cowboys, American Indians and other iconic images.
+Being in a socialist economy, American ideologies inspired the musicians and artists to tramp.
 Czech Tramping emerged as its main vector after 1918 in the newly formed Czechoslovak Republic.
 Tramping in this sense is a Czech-specific blend of ideas taken from Scouting, the German wandervogels, and Americanist romanticism.
 The music that accompanied the movement (tramp music) was a blend of Czech folklore, early jazz and other "syncopated music", such as barbershop, harmony singing, and popular songs from the U.S., France, and elsewhere.
 Czech tramping enthusiasts quickly incorporated the sounds and "style" of Bluegrass when they first heard this music in the late 1940s.